jasonsbeer/Amiga-N2630/README.md

 **NOTE:** The A2090/A2091 SCSI controller board is required by AMIX for drive functions with the Amiga 2000.
 See https://amigaunix.com/doku.php/home for more information.

+## NetBSD

+An alternative UNIX-like operating system for the Amiga is NetBSD.
+According to the NetBSD specifications, it should work with the N2630, but is not specifically tested at this time.
+See https://wiki.netbsd.org/ports/amiga/ for more information.

 ## Other Jumper Settings
 In the following tables, OPEN indicates no jumper.
 Shorted indicates the presence of a jumper on the pins indicated.
 All jumpers must be set correctly or you may encounter unexpected behaviors or failure to boot.